In this guide

 - Not be rented by a fund member or related party of a fund member.

-The SIS Act also prevents the trustees of an SMSF from borrowing money.
+The SIS Act also prevents the trustees of an SMSF from borrowing money, with the exception of using a limited recourse borrowing arrangement (LRBA) to acquire a single asset, like direct property or shares.

 Need to know